Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 	+ No cursor in the Text edit window
 	++ Part List Window was not displayed correctly
-	++ The Export picture window is not displayed correctly ++ the size of the layer window is bigger than necessary at the launch time
+	++ The Export picture window is not displayed correctly
 	+ wrong cursor when pressing SHIFT+LMB
 	+ General Info window: no cursor for editing the first fields ++ No scrollbar for the translator and strange title color in the About Box